In one word, 1920s men's fashion was "classic"

 Defined shoulders, narrow hips, quality durable fabrics like leather, wool and cotton were typical of men's clothes.
 Classy ties and accessories brought the look together.

-Men's fashion wasn't the same in the 1920s as it is today, of course.
+1920s mens fashion wasn't the same in the Roaring Twenties as it is today, of course.
 Men wore top hats with tails for formal occasions like the theater or weddings.

-Beneath this, a white dress shirt and a starched removable white collar, like Brooks Brother's shirts
+Beneath their tailored suit, a white dress shirt and a starched removable white collar.

 The classic black and white or black and tan wingtip show was also very popular for formal occasions.